MaxBittker/Mojulo/README.md

 Mojulo
 ======

-pretty interactive pixel math renders in your browser
+Interactive pixel art math renders in your browser.

-Todo:

-  Fix scaling on chrome (looks nice on firefox)

-  interactivity with math-parsing with: https://github.com/uniphil/tweetwars/blob/gh-pages/parser.js

-  facilitate sharing
+Thanks to [mystor](https://github.com/mystor) for the jison parser.

+If you find any particulary interesting or beautiful patterns, share them with your friends.
+Don't have friends?
+[Tweet them at me!](https://twitter.com/MaxBittker)